wix-incubator/headless-components/packages/headless-components/core/README.md

 2. Export them from `src/utils/index.ts`
 3. Add comprehensive documentation with examples
 4. Include TypeScript types for all parameters
+5. Add comprehensive tests in `*.test.ts` files
-5. Test with both SSR and client-side rendering scenarios
+6. Test with both SSR and client-side rendering scenarios